merico-dev/example-repository/README.md

 You can cancel a request using a *cancel token*.

-> The axios cancel token API is based on the [cancelable promises proposal](https://github.com/tc39/proposal-cancelable-promises), which is currently at Stage 1.
+> The axios cancel token API is based on the withdrawn [cancelable promises proposal](https://github.com/tc39/proposal-cancelable-promises).

 You can create a cancel token using the `CancelToken.source` factory as shown below: